Azure/PSRule.Rules.Azure/docs/creating-your-pipeline.md

 ### Limiting input to a specific path

+By default, PSRule will scan all files and folders within the repository or current working path.
 You can use the `inputPath` parameter to limit the analysis to a specific path.

 !!!
 Tip